Top of the South (TOTS), NZ

 When to go

-- This loop can only be ridden in its entirety from Labour Weekend (end of October) to November 30.
+- This loop can only be ridden in its entirety from May 1st to November 30.

 - November weather can be clear and beautiful or rainy and miserable.
 Or both.
 Several alternate options are discussed under “Trail Description.”